tony-aw/tinycodet/README.md

-Using a package alias, instead of using `library` or `require` has obvious benefits (i.e. prevent overlapping namespaces, clarify which function came from which package, etc.).
+Using a package alias, instead of using `library` or `require` has obvious benefits (i.e. prevent overlapping namespaces, clarify which function came from which package).

 It does, however, have a drawback: you cannot easily import multiple packages under the same alias (actually, it is very possible, but it